lingui/js-lingui/website/docs/tutorials/cli.md

 ## Preparing catalogs for production

 Once we have all catalogs ready and translated, we can compile the JSON into a minified JS file with the [`compile`](/docs/ref/cli.md#compile) command.
 This command parses the messages in MessageFormat and compiles them into simple functions.
-It also adds plural rules to a production ready catalog:
+It also adds plural rules to a catalog that is ready for production:

 ```bash npm2yarn
 > npm run compile